LearnWeb3DAO/Merkle-Trees/README.md

 ## Simple Example

-Let's say we have 4 transactions: "Transaction A", B, C and D. All of them are executed in the same block.
+Let's say we have 4 transactions: "Transaction A", B, C, and D. All of them are executed in the same block.
 Each of these transactions is going to get hashed.
 Let's call those hashes "Hash A", B, C, and D respectively.

 The following would be the resulting Merkle Tree of these transactions: